 12. Sam Cooke

-Samuel Cook, with the professional moniker Sam Cooke, is a music legend who transformed gospel music, R&B, and soul.
-He is also known as “The King Of Soul.”
+Known as the King of Soul, Samuel Cook—with the professional moniker Sam Cooke—is a music legend who transformed gospel music, R&B, and soul.

-As a young boy, Cooke initially performed with a gospel group, Highway QCs.
+As a young boy, Cooke initially performed with the gospel group Highway QCs.
 He then joined another gospel group, The Soul Stirrers, this time as a lead singer.
-During the mid-1950s, he crossed over to pop, and 29 of his singles charted the Top 40, catapulting his fame.
+During the mid-1950s, he crossed over to pop, and 29 of his singles charted the Top 40, catapulting him to fame.

 He was also more than just a huge name in the music industry.
 A staunch Civil Rights Movement advocate, he formed friendships with Muhammad Ali and Malcolm X.